How Those with MS Can Benefit from Physical Therapy

 Usually you will be referred for PT by your healthcare team and you will get an assessment.
 This will involve a physical examination to determine what your needs are, and a care plan will be established.

-You May Also Like:Memory Games for MS
+You May Also Like:What You Need to Know About Injectable Treatments for MS

 Related Search Topics (Ads):